Pyrex Juice Pitchers & Beverage Jugs

-Coloured patterns on this shape include turquoise diamonds & starbursts in the Juice Quintet, and citrus slices in two colour schemes: oranges & lemons, and lemons & limes.
-The latter two debuted in 1968 and were linked with Daisy & Verde initially, but from the 1970s to the 1990s, variations of this design also appeared on other types of Pyrex juice jugs & pitchers.
+Colourful patterns debuted in 1968 with citrus slices in two colour schemes: oranges & lemons, and lemons & limes.
+They were linked with Daisy & Verde initially, but from the 1970s to the 1990s, variations of this design also appeared on other types of Pyrex juice jugs & pitchers.